mahardikakdenie/temp-hays-master-web/README.md

   </a>
 </p>

-## Master Web
+## Gallery CMS

-Master Web – This project serves as the master web, built using [Next.js](https://nextjs.org/), a React framework for production-level applications.
+Gallery CMS – This project serves as the gellery cms, built using [Next.js](https://nextjs.org/), a React framework for production-level applications.

 ---